dae-han/data_engineering_nanadegree/project1_data_modeling_w_postgres/README.md

         - start_time, hour, day, week, month, year, weekday

 ## ETL Pipeline
-The ETL pipeline can be executed by running `etl.py`. `etl.py` does the following.
+The ETL pipeline can be executed by running `etl.py`, which does the following.

 1. Connect to Sparkify database